-Manuel López-Gómez is taking the musical world by storm as one of today’s most exciting conductors.
-Following hugely successful performances including the Los Angeles Philharmonic, Orchestre Philharmonique de Radio France, Gothenburg Symphony Orchestra, Orchestre Philharmonique Royal de Liège and Moscow Philharmonic, Manuel is increasingly recognized as a conductor of visionary and inspiring capabilities.
+Manuel López-Gómez is one of today’s most exciting conductors.
+Following hugely successful performances including the Washington National Symphony, Detroit Symphony, Philharmonique de Radio France, Gothenburg Symphony, Sydney Symphony, Rotterdam Philharmonic, Seoul Philharmonic, Czech Philharmonic, Moscow Philharmonic, Simón Bolívar Symphony Orchestra, Opéra de Paris and Frankfurt hr-Sinfonieorchester; Manuel is increasingly recognized as a conductor of visionary and inspiring capabilities.

 Very active also in opera, Manuel conducted and recorded for Universal Music Italia the world-debut of the recently orchestrated opera Atahualpa by Carlo Enrico Pasta in Perú, where he shortly returned to conduct a production of Gounod’s Roméo et Juliette with Juan Diego Flórez.
 In the summer of 2015, he conducted the production of Il Viaggio a Reims at the Rossini Opera Festival in Pesaro.